InteropIO/finsemble-bloomberg/docs/README.md

   or by adding it directly to the _/configs/application/components.json_ file.
 Example configurations are available at: _[src/components/Bloomberg Bridge/config.json](../src/components/Bloomberg%20Bridge/config.json)_.

-  Note that the 'Bloomberg Bridge Debug' configuration makes use of a `$bloombergBridgeFolder` variable that should be set in your manifest.
-See the [Finsemble config documentation](https://documentation.chartiq.com/finsemble/tutorial-Configuration.html#configuration-variables) for more details on setting variables.
+  Note that the 'Bloomberg Bridge Debug' configuration makes use of a `$bloombergBridgeFolder` manifest macro that should be set in your manifest.
+See the [Finsemble config documentation](https://documentation.finsemble.com/tutorial-Configuration.html#manifest-macross) for more details on setting manifest macros.

 3. The example configuration supplied is for manual launch of the Bloomberg Bridge.
 You will likely wish to alter it to automatically launch the Bloomberg Bridge on start-up and to hide it from the launcher menu.
 To do so modify the example to set: